OsamaAssaf/Loading-Plus/README.md

 ## Example

-For a complete example of how to use Loading Plus, check out the [[GitHub repository](https://github.com/OsamaAssaf/loading_plus)](https://github.com/OsamaAssaf/loading_plus_example) folder in the repository.
+For a complete example of how to use Loading Plus, check out the [[EXAMPLE](https://github.com/OsamaAssaf/loading_plus_example)] folder in the repository.

 ## Contribution